-If a student has taken courses equivalent to Physics 209, 211 or 221A-221B, then subject credit may be granted for 209, 211 and/or 221A-221B via a course waiver form available at Student Services (372 LeConte).
-Students must meet with the UC Berkeley instructor at the beginning of the semester for course approval.
-If the instructor agrees that the student has satisfied the course requirement elsewhere, he/she will sign the course waiver form and turn the signed form into Student Services (372 LeConte) for the student's file.
+If a student has taken courses equivalent to Physics 209, 211 or 221A-221B, then subject credit may be granted for 209, 211 and/or 221A-221B, then subject credit may be granted for each of these course requirements.
+A faculty committee will review your course syllabi and transcript.
+A waiver form can be obtained in 372 LeConte from the Student Affairs Officer detailing all required documents.
+If the committee agrees that the student as satisfied the course requirement at another institution, the student must secure the Head Graduate Adviser's approval.
 The student must also take and pass the associated section of the preliminary exam.
-Please note that official course waiver approvals will not be granted until after the preliminary exam results have been announced.
+Please note that official course waiver approval will not be granted until after the preliminary exam results have been announced.
 If course waivers are approved, units for the waived required courses do not have to be replaced for PhD course requirements.
 If a student has satisfied all first year required graduate courses elsewhere, they are only required to take an additional 19 units to satisfy remaining PhD course requirements.
 (Note that units for required courses must be replaced for MA degree course requirements even if the courses themselves are waived; for more information please see MA degree requirements).

 In exceptional cases, students transferring from other graduate programs may request a partial waiver of the 19 elective unit requirement.
 Such requests must be made at the time of application for admission to the Department.